 Our grateful thanks to our dear friend Margaret, who has kept us up to date with the royal baby arrival & naming as well as election results, and others for their responses.
 We do try to download the daily newspaper to keep us in touch with what is going on, but not always successfully.

 Breakfast was at half six just after setting off.
 At a coffee stop later the owner just asked for a donation, she was making lovely egg sandwiches, I was very tempted.
-The distance to Santiago showing on today’s signs is now about 550km.
+The distance to Santiago showing on today’s signs, along the stretch between Santa Domingo de la Calzada to Belorado, is now about 550km.
 Also I seem once again to have a tree growing out of my backpack, no wonder it feels heavy!!

 We walked about 25km today in the hot sun most of the time.
 Christine has had a very hard time today, we thought she had shin splint trouble as she had a very painful leg, however it looks like it is a big bite of some kind on the shin causing the pain.
 In any event she found today’s walking very hard, so I carried her back pack (as well as my own) for the last 5 miles.
 I offered to do this; she did not ask me to, by the way.
 Remarkably, it did not seem too difficult, although I wouldn’t want to do the next 350 miles with that weight.
 So tomorrow she will take the bus to the next town & have a rest day while I walk it.